 All politicians were members of the educated elite and quite a few were educators (for example Zhang Junmai and Luo Longji).
 They believed in the power of education in a climate of political reforms.
 They had all in common a strong nationalism (except the anarchists).
 They also believed in the power of the written word to influence the public opinion through the publication of newspapers (Xin Lu, Dengda, and Yishi Bao)

-During the 1930’s, and 1940’s several political leaders try to establish an intermediate position between the CCP and GMD.
+During the 1930’s, and 1940’s several political leaders tried to establish an intermediate position between the CCP and GMD.

-Two parties, which can be mentioned a third force in China, are the Chinese Youth Party and China Democratic Socialist Party.
+Two parties, which can be mentioned a third force in China, were the Chinese Youth Party (CYP) and China Democratic Socialist Party (CDSP).
 The Chinese Youth Party was founded on December 2, 1923, in Paris.
 They opposed the CCP, but they also opposed the GMD because this party advocated a one-party state.

-In October 1948 Luo Longji tries in a last attempt to create a third party and he
+In October 1948, Luo Longji tried in a last attempt to create a third party and he

 "...wrote a letter containing a series of proposals to the Communist Party, of which the gist was: 1) At home, they should implement a parliamentary system of government; 2) Abroad, they should adopt a policy of ‘harmonious diplomacy’